 Ken Avery begins his 1st year as Gardener.

-At the beginning of the year, Martha Crone retired as Garden Curator, after 26 years in the position and fifteen years prior to that as unpaid assistant to Eloise Butler.
-She made an appeal in the winter issue of The Fringed Gentian™:
+At the beginning of the year, Martha retired as Garden Curator, after 26 years in the position and fifteen years prior to that as unpaid assistant to Eloise Butler.
+She made an appeal in the same issue of the newsletter:

 “There must be greater support to protect this bit of wild area and keep it in its natural condition.
 It is really a challenge to keep this Wild Flower Garden since we and the next generation need the beauty of our native flowers, many of which are disappearing in advance of our civilization.”

 The Friends held their Annual Meeting on Jan.
 6th at the Walker Art Institute.
-Elected to the Board of Directors were: Russell Bennett, Earle Brown, Dorothy Binder, Elizabeth Carpenter, Leonard Ramberg, Carl Rawson, Mrs. Clarence (Edda) Tolg.
+Elected to the Board of Directors were: Russell Bennett, Earle Brown, Dorothy Binder, Elizabeth Carpenter, Martha Crone, Leonard Ramberg, Carl Rawson, Mrs. Clarence (Ebba) Tolg.

 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden, the same amount as in past years since the founding of the Friends in 1952.